 As per section 234F the amount of fee u/s 234F shall be Rs.1000 where income is below Rs.
 5,00,000.

 Hence, in your case, the quantum of fees/penalty shall be Rs.
 1000 if you file between the time period 1st August to 31st March.
+For FY 2017-18, its from 1st September to 31st March.

 As per section 234F, for individuals having income above Rs.
 5,00,000 and filing the return before 31st December of the assessment year then the amount of fee shall be Rs.5,000.
 Hence, in your case, the quantum of fees leviable shall be Rs.
 5,000.